hoot-w00t/osh-vpn/README.md

 Although it has basic authentication and encryption it was not tested much and I'm no expert in those fields, so if you are looking for a reliable and safe VPN, don't use Osh.

 ## Building
-It uses the [OpenSSL library](https://www.openssl.org/) for all cryptography work.
+It uses the [OpenSSL library](https://www.openssl.org/) for all cryptography work, and [easyconf](https://github.com/hoot-w00t/easyconf/) to handle configuration files (it is a submodule of this repository).

 Install the dependencies
 ```